plphuc/daisy-2nd/app/README.md

 ## Local Deployment :hammer:
 1. Start from the `deployment` branch
 2. cd to `app` directory
-3. You might want to run `make link` in the first time run
+3. Run `make run` to start the local server
-4. Run `make run` to start the local server
+4. You might want to run `make link`
 5. Run `make watch` to build and watch the frontend
 6. Start implementing your task in webapp/src